flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 This dictates whether the code will run using 1st or 2nd order interpolation in space algorithms.
 1st order accuracy is much faster and much more robust.

 For time accurate runs where we have rotating components we recommend to first run 1 revolution using first order "orderOfAccuracy" to help establish the flow.
-Then follow that with however many revolutions are needed for the flow to properly establish itself and for the forces to stabilize.
-Please note that if you have some parts of your vehicle downstream of your propellers it may take many revolutions for the propellers' wash to migrate down to whatever is downstream.
+Then follow that with however many 2nd order accurate revolutions are needed for the flow to properly establish itself and for the forces to stabilize.
+Please note that if you have some parts of your vehicle downstream of your propellers it may take many revolutions for the propeller's wake to reach the downstream geometry components.
+If that is the case you could run a first set of 2nd order accurate revolutions with a larger time step to help the flow establish itself quicker and then do a more precise, better converged, 2nd order run with smaller time steps to get more accurate forces.

 The process we recommend is to launch a first order case then fork that case which will use the flowfield of the first order's run solution as input to the 2nd order run.
 You can also fork the 2nd order case into another 2nd order run if you want to let the simulation go for more revolutions, or maybe change the timestep or number of subiterations etc...